-The local authorities' role in managing sustainable development is reflected in different sections of the Act, including under Part III, through its development control functions and the preparation of development contribution schemes, and guiding the provision of housing under Part V. The key areas that the reviews will focus on are the systems and procedures relating to:
+The local authorities' role in managing sustainable development is reflected in different sections of the Act, including under Part III, through its development control functions and the preparation of development contribution schemes, and guiding the provision of housing under Part V.

+The key areas that the reviews will focus on are the systems and procedures relating to:

-- policy compliance in deciding planning applications with due regard to national and local statutory policy; - reporting procedures are appropriate and in place in the processing of applications; - contribution scheme preparation is appropriate and supports development priorities; and, - the implementation of environmental assessment under the relevant EU Directives during planning application/project consent stages.
+- policy compliance in deciding planning applications with due regard to national and local statutory policy; - reporting procedures are appropriate and in place in the processing of planning applications; - contribution scheme preparation is appropriate and supports development priorities; and. - the implementation of environmental assessment under the relevant EU Directives ensures a robust framework for considering the environmental effects during planning application/project consent stages.